cchun01/Potion/README.md

 It uses the default Prettier ESLint code style.
 To install it on your own computer, download the Prettier ESLint extension in VSCode.
 Set it as the default formatter by opening a js file and pressing  CTRL + SHIFT + P (Windows/Linux) or CMD + SHIFT + P (macOS).
 Type "Format Document With" and click on "Configure Default Formatter" to change it to "Prettier ESLint."

 ## Set up Development
-* in a new folder, run `git clone https://github.com/cchun01/Potion.git`
+* In a new folder, run `git clone https://github.com/cchun01/Potion.git`
 * Start the front end
     * Navigate to the frontend folder (`cd react-frontend`) and run `npm install` to install all of the package dependencies
     * Next run `npm start` to start up the front end